nbourre/godot_setup/README.md

 # godot_setup
-Repo that createss a Godot Windows setup automatically with each release.
+Repo that creates a Godot Windows setup automatically with each release.